 - Open to experienced professionals from government agencies, businesses and nonprofit organizations

-- Seven required courses: Inside Congress, Inside the White House, Insider’s Legs and Regs: Virtual Edition, Insider’s Budget Process, Politics and Policymaking, Inside the Judiciary and U.S. National Security Strategy
+- Seven required courses: Inside Congress, Inside the White House, Insider’s Legs and Regs, Insider’s Budget Process, Politics and Policymaking, Inside the Judiciary and U.S. National Security Strategy

 - Credential from a highly regarded institution